Phineas Mojapelo

 Phineas Mathale Deon Mojapelo (born 11 June 1951) is a South African retired judge of the High Court of South Africa.
 He was the Deputy Judge President of the South Gauteng Division from January 2005 to June 2020, and he joined the bench in January 2003 as a puisne judge of the North Gauteng Division.
 He was also an acting judge in the Constitutional Court of South Africa in 2017.
+He is a professional mediator (trained in the U.S.), and the current director of mediation services, especially training new mediators, at the Arbitration Foundation of Southern Africa (AFSA) in Sandton, South Africa.

 Born in Polokwane, Limpopo, Mojapelo began his legal career as an attorney in Nelspruit, Mpumalanga, where he ran a prominent law firm with Mathews Phosa and Ephraim Makgoba.
 He was national president of the Black Lawyers Association from 1991 to 1995, and he is also a former member of the Judicial Service Commission and South African Law Reform Commission.

 Early life and education

 Mojapelo was born on 11 June 1951 in Polokwane in the former Northern Transvaal.
 His mother was a teacher and he grew up in a large household with his maternal family.
 He matriculated at Tshebela High School on the rural outskirts of Polokwane and studied law at the University of the North, where he completed a BProc and an LLB.
 His university class also included Monica Leeuw, Cyril Ramaphosa, and Mathews Phosa, and his time in Turfloop coincided with the height of the Black Consciousness Movement; he was a member of the South African Students' Organisation.